emwap/stream-paper/paper.md

       return b
 ~~~

-The core functionality is exposed by the `recurrence` function.
-It
+The core functionality is exposed by the `recurrence` function which
-relies on a mutable cyclic buffer.
-We refrain from showing the whole
+uses a mutable cyclic buffer.
+The type signatures for the
-buffer implementation, the operations we rely on have the following
+operations we rely on are:
-type signatures:

 ~~~ {.haskell}
 initBuffer :: Array Int a -> IO (Buffer a)